eherng03/soldiers/README.md

 # soldiers
-Threads program, that simulates a soldiers mission
+Program that simulates a soldiers mission, using threads in C.